tidyverse/readxl/README.md

 importing awkward and non-tabular data from Excel.
 It also “exposes cell content, position and formatting in a tidy structure for further manipulation”.

+Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.